matthewruttley/InterestsMap/README.md

-nterestsMap
-A map of countries you're interested in, based on your Firefox history
+InterestsMap: A map of countries you're interested in, based on your Firefox history
 # Usage

     $ python map_server.py